What do people actually know about coffee? We’d like to share our knowledge about the most interesting coffee facts in the world.

-An American spends on average $1,092 a year on coffee.
+Americans on average spend $1,092 a year on coffee.
 That’s around $20 a week.
 That is also close to the price of the newest iPhone.
 Young people generally spend more on coffee than older people.

 13. Fairtrade coffee improves quality

-Fairtrade coffee costs more, but coffee farmers spend at least 25% of this Fairtrade Premium to enhance productivity and quality.
-Over the last three years, Fairtrade-certified coffee products have won 28 Great Taste Awards.
+Fairtrade coffee costs more, but it goes a long way in improving conditions for farmers, and they spend at least 25% of that Fairtrade Premium to enhance productivity and quality.
+Over the last years, Fairtrade-certified coffee products have won lots of Great Taste Awards.

 Arabica coffee was originally cultivated on the Arabian Peninsula, hence the name.
 Robusta coffee is a more hardy plant but contains double the amount of caffeine.

 15. Europe loves coffee

 According to International Coffee Association, Europe imports more coffee than the USA.
 Also, Brazil is the lead exporting country in coffee.